 No more than two high school dances a semester will be allowed.
 The dance schedule for the year will be developed at the sponsor's request.
-Junior high dances will be the sole function of the junior high sponsors but could include sponsorship by a high school class as a fundraiser.
+Junior high dances must have staff supervision, but could include sponsorship by a high school class or activity as a fundraiser.
 The maximum number of junior high dances will be one per semester.